General Argyres-Douglas Theory: AD points from 6d theory

 b. $n=1$, $\Phi=\lambda z^{-1-1/2}diag(0, 1, \omega)+\ldots$.
 This is a type II irregular singularity

 c. $n=2$, $\Phi=\lambda z^{-2}diag(-2,1,1)+z^{-1}(m_1,m_2,m_3)+\ldots$.
 This is a type III irregular singularity.

 d. $n=3$, there are a full regular singularity and a simple regular singularity.

-The rules for collision can be found by requiring the combining irregular singularity has the same number of parameters as the original one.
+The rules for collision can be found by requiring the combined irregular singularity has the same number of parameters as the original one.
 Here are the rules:

-1. In the fractional pole case, one can only collide two irregular singularities which are of the same type, or collide the fractional irregular singularity with the integer irregular singularity whose leading order matrix is semi-simple.
+1. In the fractional pole case, one can only collide two irregular singularities which are of the same type, or collide the fractional irregular singularity with the integral irregular singularity whose leading order matrix is regular semi-simple.

 2. One can also collide the irregular singularity with fractional order with the full regular singularity.